swiftlang/swift-evolution/proposals/0382-expression-macros.md

   * Introduce a general `location` operation on `MacroExpansionContext` to get the source location of any syntax node from a macro input.
 Remove the `moduleName` and `fileName`, which were always too limited to be useful.
   * Allow macro parameters to have default arguments, with restrictions on what can occur within a default argument.
   * Clarify that macro expansion cannot be recursive.
-  * Rename `createUniqueLocalName` to `createUniqueName`; the names might not always be local in scope.
+  * Rename `createUniqueLocalName` to `makeUniqueName`; the names might not always be local in scope.
 Also add a parameter to it so developers can provide a partial name that will show up in the unique name.
   * Prohibit the use of non-builtin macros as default arguments of parameters.
 * Revisions from the second pitch:
   * Moved SwiftPM manifest changes to a separate proposal that can explore the building of macros in depth.
 This proposal will focus only on the language aspects.